AGE APPROPRIATE: ELEMENTARY AGE (7-11yrs old)

 3) OBJECT LESSON: IT GETS EASIER AS WE TAKE STEPS

-You will need accessibility to the Indiana Jones clip found in the middle of this Leaps of Faith clip.
+You will need accessibility to the Indiana Jones clip found in the middle of the Leaps of Faith clip (see Pinterest).

 When we start setting our faith into action we may find it pretty difficult at first.
 It might have been tough for Joshua to stand on his faith and say that one day they would get into the Promised Land… but maybe if he didn’t truly have faith and see through those eyes of faith, he may not have had boldness to make the next step… going through the Jordan River.
 Then there was the step of Jericho.
 Each time Joshua had to take a new step of faith.